Avoid ad-hoc marketing at all costs!

 And there is nothing wrong with a business owner managing their own marketing.
 That is, as long as they understand that each individual piece of a promotional undertaking is actually an underlying element of a bigger plan.

 This past week I was approached by a prospect who was looking to change up his corporate website.
-He had spent a lot of money and had spent a lot of time on what became four different variations of the website, and still had not managed to get what he wanted.
+He had spent a lot of money and a lot of time on what became four different variations of the website, and still had not managed to get what he wanted.
 The various marketing companies that had been hired had been either unwilling or unable to understand the ultimate goal of the business owner in articulating his vision and the brand of his business.

 When this prospect approached me, he was understandably very frustrated.
 He was looking for someone to rewrite the content of his website in a way that would be more appealing to his target audience.
 As I explained to him, if he was simply looking for a copywriter he could hire anyone of a number of people who would be happy to simply fill his pages with content.